LindaCharris/time-tracking-dashboard/README.md

 # 🕒 Time Tracking Dashboard

 A responsive **time-tracking dashboard** built with **React, TypeScript, Tailwind CSS**, and **Zustand** for state management.
-Developed as part of the [Frontend Mentor Challenge](https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw).

 ---